 In the choral conducting sub-test the applicant will give a 10-minute rehearsing and conducting demonstration with a choir.
 You must select one of the songs enclosed in the invitation to the entrance examination (link to the sheet music will be provided in the invitation).

 If you have selected choral conducting as the area of specialisation for your master’s programme on the application form, your choral conducting demonstration will last a total of 15 minutes and include conducting the song mentioned above as well as a specialisation area song, which will be provided separately in the entrance examination invitation.
+The assignment requires Level C skills.

 In the test, the applicant will write a short essay on a given topic in Finnish, Swedish or English.
+The test will be conducted by e-mail, in an online environment and/or via a remote connection.
+The test will be held on 29 April 2024.

 Entrance examination assessment